geisa/conformance/README.md

 * `--password <password>`: The password for SSH connection (default: empty)
 * `--help`: display help message

+A xml and pdf report will be generated in the `reports` directory.

 ### Launch tests manually

 //TODO